Indiana University Bloomington: Degree cuts (2025)

+Significant cuts were made to the university's programs in foreign languages, for which it is internationally recognized, due to their low enrollment numbers.
+This occurred even though many of these programs were privately funded, such as the program in Mongolian studies.
+In response, students and faculty have launched a petition calling for the restoration of language programs.

+Student newspaper free speech controversy (2025)

+In October 2025, the university came under fire when administrators instructed the Indiana Daily Student to refrain from printing news stories in its homecoming edition, leading student media director Jim Rodenbush to refuse what he described as censorship.
+The university terminated Rodenbush and announced the discontinuation of all print editions of the IDS, citing financial and strategic considerations, a justification contested by student editors and press-freedom advocates.
+Rodenbush subsequently filed a federal lawsuit alleging First Amendment retaliation.
+The university later permitted limited print publication through June 2026, while maintaining it had not intended to censor content.

+Free speech ranking

+In the 2026 College Free Speech Rankings published by the Foundation for Individual Rights and Expression (FIRE), Indiana University Bloomington was ranked 255th out of 257 institutions, making it the lowest-rated public university in the United States for free speech.

 Campus

 The Indiana University Bloomington campus of 1933 acre includes abundant green space and historic buildings dating to the university's reconstruction in the late nineteenth century.
 The campus rests on a bed of Indiana Limestone, specifically Salem Limestone and Harrodsburg Limestone, with outcroppings of St. Louis Limestone.

 The "Campus River" is a stream flowing through the center of campus.
-A section of Bloomington's Clear Creek, it was formerly named after David Starr Jordan, Darwinist, ichthyologist, and president of IU, later, of Stanford University., but the name was changed in 2020 due to Jordan's support of eugenics becoming widely known.
+A section of Bloomington's Clear Creek, it was formerly named the "Jordan River" after David Starr Jordan, Darwinist, ichthyologist, president of IU, and later, of Stanford University.
+The name was changed, along with several campus buildings, in 2020 by the IU trustees due to Jordan's support of eugenics becoming widely known.

 Bloomington was ranked 5th best city for educated millennials by Business Insider.
 College Ranker listed Bloomington as #6 Best College Town to Live in Forever.